My student seems depressed, is there anything I can suggest to help them?

 The Center for Multicultural Affairs understands that providing a welcoming place where anyone can express themselves is paramount.
 They offer programs and services for all students, faculty and staff, with an emphasis on communities of color and first generation students.
 CMA services are free and open to everyone at CU and are designed to help a person feel empowered to explore, develop, and realize their many strengths, as well as help them make valuable connections within the university community.
 They support CU-Boulder’s commitment to cultural diversity by offering innovative programs that foster full representation, participation, and success of people of color and diverse communities.
-Your student can visit CMA at Willard 118, call 303-492-5668, or e-mail for more information about:
+Your student can visit CMA on the 3rd floor of the C4C, suite N320, call 303-492-5668, or e-mail for more information about:

 - individual/group counseling

 - grief and loss support group

 - ethnic advocacy